 How are chipped teeth repaired?

 For small chips a bonded composite white filling is the usual solution.
-If a tooth is badly damage it may be restored with a porcelain crown or a veneer.More Info
+If a tooth is badly damaged it may be restored with a porcelain crown or a veneer.More Info

 Why are Crowns recommended to fix broken teeth?